pietvo/Kobo-Rclone-Menu/README.md

 (This works by running `rclone sync` instead of `rclone copy`.)

 ## Usage

 The installation will provide a new menu item `Download Books` in the NickelMenu menu.
 The new files (ebooks) will be downloaded when you click this menu.
 Sometimes a few minutes are needed after the sync process for the device to recognize and import new downloaded content.

+## Log Files

+The log files of both the setup procedure and the last download can be found in the directory `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo.
+These logs are also collected in an "Ebook" (TXT file) called `Kobo-Rclone-Menu-Log` in the root of your Kobo.
+The first time you may have to reboot to make it visible.
+In this way you can inspect the logs without having to connect your Kobo to a computer.
+This file is cumulative, so you might occasionally remove it to start a fresh one.

 ## Uninstallation